Swapnil-jadhav-2608/web_scraper/README.md

 #   Company Info Web Scraper
-This project is a Web Scraper sitemap that extracts detailed company information from a structured business website.
+This is a Web Scraper sitemap that extracts detailed company information from a structured business website.

 ##  Features